Frequently Asked Questions: Room Draw

-A: In the Rangeview courtyard and classrooms on the courtyard level.
-Students need only to come to the courtyard to check in during their selection day.
+A: In the Berkus Hall courtyard and classrooms on the courtyard level.

 3: What do the halls look like?

-A: Please click on the links below to view the hall set up.
-Not every space will be available during room draw.
+A: Please click on the links below to view each hall's floor plan.
+Keep in mind that every space will be available during room draw.